jiaster/331ProjectnickName123server/README.md

 # 331ProjectnickName123server
+CSE 331 Malicious Browser Extension Server Component

+Built on node js with the express web framework.
+MYSql database hosted on ClearDB and web application hosted on heroku.

-CSE 331 Malicious Browser Extension Server Component Takes and stores info sent by extensions and stores them in a database.
+Takes and stores info sent by extensions and stores them in a database.

 Takes commands from website and sends to infected browsers.

 Browser Extension Component can be found at: https://github.com/AugustCell/chrome_ext